Esther-Aj/HR_Analytics/README.md

 # HR_Analytics
-This analysis provides a thorough review of attrition trends over the last 10 years at this software company.
+This analysis provides a thorough review of attrition trends over the last 10 years at a software company.
 This analysis intends to highlight areas of concern, offer valuable insights into the factors affecting employee turnover, and make practical suggestions for improving staff retention.

 ## Introduction
 The HR team is finding ways to reduce the overall attrition rates but first, an analysis must be carried out to give further insights.